agri-gaia/seerep/docs/mkdocs/getting_started/server_deployment.md

 ## Docker Run

-For a quick start of the server using `docker run`, use:
+For a quick start of the server use:

 ```bash
 docker run \